Skip to Main Content

 Why do you want to do a review?

 When you search for literature, you should think about your topic or research question.
-You can search for literature with a query based on your topic or research question.
 Depending on your research question and review type you will develop a search strategy.

 Consider what type of literature (journal articles, books, case studies etc.) you are looking for, as the type of literature determines the database you should use.
 You will find databases in this library guide in the menu Find Literature, ordered by name and by publication type.
 Our Databases A-Z lists all available search sources.